SAP-samples/abap-cheat-sheets/08_EML_ABAP_for_RAP.md

   - [Infos about behavior definitions](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenbdl.htm)

-The following example shows a commented BDEF.
+The following example shows a commented BDEF, and is just an excursion.
 Note that there is a wide variety of possible specifications and options.
 The example shows only a selection.
 The example shows multiple specifications with comments and also syntax hidden with comments, just for the sake of showing more syntax options.
 For full details, correct specification and combination options, refer to the ABAP Keyword Documentation.
 For example, it is not possible to specify operations multiple times and more.

 ```js
 //Possible implementation types: managed, unmanaged, abstract, projection, interface